About Wing Chun

 Terminology

 On the terminology sheet there is a glossary of terms we use at Wing Chun -UK to describe our arm and leg techniques and stances.
-They are complied from names we have long been using and a comparison with the glossaries of the many other styles of wing chun.
-Our main aim in compiling this list was to keep the most common names we have been using so as to not cause unnecessary confusion (there are a number of variations of many of the terms) and to settle on the simplest spelling for each for ease of pronunciation.
-Also, for simplicity, we have used the general terms, listed first, to connect our terminology where appropriate.
-Translations do vary so in many ways what we have here are simply the versions that best describe the physical movement as we do it to help the students learn the syllabus.
+They are compiled from names we have long been using and a comparison of those with the glossaries of the many other styles of Wing Chun.
+There are often slight variations between Wing Chun organisations regarding the English spelling and/or translation of the terms.
+We have used what we consider to be the simplest spelling for each for ease of pronunciation and we have taken care to provide the correct translation.